 Utilize Responsive Design

 One of the great advantages you have when designing your landing page is that you’ve been using them for so long!
 The frustration when a page fails to load or a smartphone button doesn’t work is palpable.
 In order to avoid this, you’ll need to make sure that your designer prioritizes mobile design for all available devices.
 Whether it’s a compact phone or an expansive tablet, all of your functions need to be quick and easy to use.
 If your customer base includes laptop users, you need to be sure to include that as well.
 This isn’t just a matter of scaling your page to fit on a given screen.
 You’ll also need to control what information you provide from format to format.
-Make sure to take a close look at menus and data entry screens and ensure that the user interface is friendly and accessible to anyone, regardless of what they’re using.
+Make sure to take a close look at menus and data entry screens for email list building strategies and ensure that the user interface is friendly and accessible to anyone, regardless of what they’re using.

 Choose Your Background Image Wisely

 This is a classic mistake that owners make when they don’t know the parameters of what a web developer is looking for.
 Your background image serves a lot of purposes, and you need to make sure that it’s working on all levels.
 It should be beautiful, of course, and reflect the ambiance and tone of your restaurant.
 It should also be high enough quality that when a customer zooms in (and they will!) it still retains enough clarity to seem thought out.
 Lastly, it needs to fill the page, giving a wall-to-wall image.
 This prevents your page from looking ill-fitting and cheap.
 Wifi Marketing systems such as Gazella often include cool looking filters for make your background images pop even more.